zx80/flask-simple-auth/README.md

 The authentication, authorization and parameter chechs are managed automatically through the extented `route` decorator.

-**Authentication** is transparently activated controlled by various directives as described in the previous section, and for each authentication scheme detailed in the next sections.
+**Authentication** is transparently activated and controlled by various directives as described in the previous section, and for each authentication scheme detailed in the next sections.